dell/csi-unity/dell-csi-helm-installer/README.md

-# Helm Installer for Dell EMC CSI Storage Providers
+# Helm Installer for Dell CSI Storage Providers

 ## Description

 This directory provides scripts to install, upgrade, uninstall the CSI drivers, and to verify the Kubernetes environment.
-These same scripts are present in all Dell EMC Container Storage Interface ([CSI](https://github.com/container-storage-interface/spec)) drivers.
+These same scripts are present in all Dell Container Storage Interface ([CSI](https://github.com/container-storage-interface/spec)) drivers.
 This includes the drivers for:
 * [PowerFlex](https://github.com/dell/csi-vxflexos)
 * [PowerMax](https://github.com/dell/csi-powermax)
 * [PowerScale](https://github.com/dell/csi-powerscale)